 Oxygen OS 11

 The OnePlus 8T and Mi 10T Pro are both a significant departure from their predecessors.
-Both phones appear to have taken inspiration from Samsung for their camera modules that are now placed along the top-left corner.
+Both phones appear to have taken inspiration from Samsung for their camera modules placed along the top-left corner.
 Other similarities include the aluminum frame and glass build.

 However, the two devices take a diametrically opposite approach to the finish over at the rear.
 Over in the OnePlus camp, the finish handles smudges a lot better, even if I can’t say that I’m a big fan of the new aquamarine colorway.
-That said, the phone can be had in a silver finish that looks significantly better.
+That said, you can grab the phone in a silver finish that looks significantly better.
 Meanwhile, I found it nearly impossible to keep the Mi 10T Pro clean during my time with the phone.
-The hyper glossy build makes it a smudge and fingerprint magnet.
+The hyper-glossy build makes it a smudge and fingerprint magnet.

-The Mi 10T Pro is a very large phone, and the hyper glossy finish makes it hard to keep clean.
+The Mi 10T Pro is a huge phone, and the hyper glossy finish makes it hard to keep clean.

-My biggest gripe with the construction of the Mi 10T Pro is the sheer size of the phone.
+My biggest gripe with the Mi 10T Pro construction is the sheer size of the phone.
 Between the larger dimensions and the 218g weight, the Mi 10T Pro is a device that definitely weighs down in your pocket.
-I didn’t find it all that comfortable over long term use.
+I didn’t find it all that comfortable over long-term use.
 Not so for the OnePlus 8T.

-Swing the phones over to the side and you’ll notice other differences too.
+Swing the phones over to the side, and you’ll notice other differences too.
 To start with, the OnePlus 8T includes the company’s traditional alert slider that lets you change phone profiles with ease.
-I’ve always found this to be an incredibly useful addition, and that continues to be the case here.
+I’ve always found this to be a handy addition, and that continues to be the case here.
 This is, obviously, missing from the Mi 10T Pro.